Special Weather Statement issued for Eastern Cherry by NWS - News Break

 Special Weather Statement issued for Eastern Cherry by NWS

-Effective: 2021-06-23 16:40:00 CDT Expires: 2021-06-23 21:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Eastern Cherry SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN CHERRY COUNTY UNTIL 900 PM CDT/800 PM MDT/ At 827 PM CDT/727 PM MDT/, Doppler radar was tracking a strong thunderstorm over Kilgore, or 22 miles west of Valentine, moving east at 25 mph.
-Penny size hail and winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Kilgore, Nenzel and Crookston.
-A Severe Thunderstorm Watch remains in effect until 1100 PM CDT/1000 PM MDT/ for north central Nebraska.alerts.weather.gov
+Effective: 2021-06-23 14:54:00 CDT Expires: 2021-06-23 17:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Eastern Cherry SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN CHERRY COUNTY UNTIL 545 PM CDT At 503 PM CDT, Doppler radar was tracking a strong thunderstorm near Valentine, moving east at 25 mph.
+Nickel size hail and winds in excess of 40 mph will be possible with this storm.
+Locations impacted include Valentine, Highway 97 crossing the Niobrara River, Sparks, Smith Falls State Park and Schlagel Creek State Wildlife Management Area.
+A Severe Thunderstorm Watch remains in effect until 1100 PM CDT for north central Nebraska.alerts.weather.gov